d2l-ai/d2l-en/chapter_appendix_math/integral-calculus.md

 \int_a^b f(x) \;dx = F(b) - F(a).
 $$

-This is a mathematical encoding of the fact that we can measure the area out to the far end-point and then subtract off the area to the near end point as indicated in the figure below.
+This is a mathematical encoding of the fact that we can measure the area out to the far end-point and then subtract off the area to the near end point as indicated in :numref:`fig_area-subtract`.

 ![Visualizing why we may reduce the problem of computing the area under a curve between two points to computing the area to the left of a point.](../img/SubArea.svg)
+:label:`fig_area-subtract`

 Thus, if we can figure out what the integral over any interval is by figuring out what $F(x)$ is.